 Essential Question: Who were the Romans?

-Driving Question #1: How did Rome become Rome?
+Driving Question #1: Where did Romans come from?

 Target Vocab: relinquere, capere/rapere, (bellum) gerere, invenire, ducere, fugere/effugere, interficere/necare, iter facere